 Parents of a two year old child die simultaneously and leave their entire estate in order to provide for the care, maintenance and education of that child.
-This provision will be exempt from CAT for so long as that child is a minor.
+This provision will be exempt from CAT for so long as that child is a minor or in full time education up to the age of 25.